ccdaisy/Spiral-Knights-Model-Converter/README.md

 *PLAUSIBLE*
  - Custom format export + Python import script to Blender that not only stores model and texture, but ANIMATION.
 (File format: *.XMDL)

-*PLANNED BUT NOT GOING TO BE IMPLEMENTED*
+*CONSIDERED BUT NOT GOING TO BE IMPLEMENTED*
  - Compact and user friendly model + animation editor in the program
  - Export VALVE .MDL files for usage in Source Film-Maker